alchemydc/btcrecover/.ai/memory-bank/progress.md

   - Wildcard cheatsheet hyperlink next to "Enter token list" label, visible only for Token List input type.
   - Thread slider and GPU acceleration moved to advanced options.
   - Attempted fix for advanced options visibility (explicit boolean), reverted to original logic after issue persisted.
+- **macOS packaging and distribution:** Successfully built the GUI app as a .app using py2app, resolved missing dependency and launch errors, and documented troubleshooting steps for py2app and cross-version macOS compatibility.
+- **Documentation:** Added `build_compatibility.md` to the memory bank, summarizing best practices for building on the oldest supported macOS version, using the official Python.org installer, and testing on all target OS versions.

 ## What's Left to Build
 - Integrate GUI functionality into `passrecover.py`, modeled on `seedrecover.py`'s direct use of Tkinter and its interaction with `btcrseed.py`'s GUI helper functions (e.g., `show_mnemonic_gui`, `tk_root`).
 (Currently Paused/Deprioritized in favor of enhancing `btcrseed.py`.)